MULTI-ON/cookbook/README.md

 ## Use
 We provide a Python and JS SDK to build on top of the MultiOn API and can directly be also used from [LangChain](https://python.langchain.com/docs/integrations/toolkits/multion).
+** Minimum supported version of langchain to run the langchain examples: v0.0.265 **

 ## Terms